thomnico/kitt-ai-monorepo/packages/data-sync/PRD.md

 ## Executive Summary

 The KITT Data Sync Component is a critical module of the KITT Framework, designed to enable seamless data synchronization across devices and platforms for applications built with KITT.
 It provides robust offline-first capabilities with efficient cloud synchronization, ensuring data consistency and availability for user preferences, conversation histories, and application states.
+"Offline-first" means relying on data local to the device with download and synchronization possible when a network is available.
 This component serves as a reusable library for developers to integrate reliable data sync within the KITT ecosystem.

 **Key Features:**